aqibmemon01/aqibmemon01/README.md

 ### Hi there, I'm Abu Bakar [E-Portfolio][website] 👋

-## I'm Mern Stack Developer.
+## I'm Senior Mern Stack Engineer.
-- 🔭 I’m currently working in Miletap!
+- 🔭 I’m currently working in Tekrevol as a Senior Mern Stack Engineer!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Cricket, Music and Outing with Friends

 ### Connect with me: